-This category also has requirements that no other voice AI use case shares: lipsync alignment via viseme timestamps, engine SDKs (Unity, Unreal), avatar-synchronized speech with facial expressions, and the ability to handle thousands of concurrent voice interactions in multiplayer environments.
+This category also has requirements that no other voice AI use case shares: lipsync alignment via viseme timestamps, avatar-synchronized speech with facial expressions, and concurrent scale across thousands of simultaneous character voices.

-This guide evaluates TTS APIs specifically for interactive entertainment, using independent quality benchmarks from the Artificial Analysis Speech Arena (January 2026), production data from studios and media companies, and the technical and economic requirements unique to interactive entertainment.
+This guide evaluates TTS APIs for interactive media (character chat, roleplay, gameshow-like experiences), using independent quality benchmarks from the Artificial Analysis Speech Arena (May 28, 2026) and production data from media customers running on Inworld.

-Sub-200ms latency for in-experience responsiveness.
+Realtime latency for in-experience responsiveness.
 Audiences interact with AI characters during live experiences.
 The voice response needs to feel as immediate as any other mechanic.
-Above 300ms, the character feels broken.
+Sub-second time-to-first-audio is the bar.
+Above 300ms total feels broken.
 Below 200ms, the character feels present.
-For live streaming assistants commenting on gameplay, latency tolerance is even tighter.
+For live streaming assistants commenting on action, latency tolerance is even tighter.

 Emotional expressiveness and character range.
 A single production might need a gruff warrior, a cheerful shopkeeper, a menacing villain, and a sarcastic sidekick, each with distinct emotional range.
-Emotion tags ([happy], [angry], [whisper], [scared]), non-verbal audio ([sigh], [laugh], [breathe]), and temperature controls for personality tuning are what make AI characters feel like characters rather than text readers.
+TTS-2's 8-dimension natural-language steering (emotion, articulation, intonation, volume, pitch, range, speed, vocal style), plus TTS 1.5 delivery styles ([whispering], [laughing]) and non-verbals ([sigh], [laugh], [breathe]), and temperature controls for personality tuning, are what make AI characters feel like characters rather than text readers.

 Lipsync and animation integration.
 Characters in interactive media need synchronized mouth movements.
 This requires word-level, phoneme-level, or viseme-level timestamp data from the TTS API, delivered in real time alongside the audio stream.
 Engine SDKs (Unity, Unreal) with built-in lipsync templates reduce months of custom integration work to days.